PritpalG/Projects/Pointer_Addition_UnlimitedSizedNumbers/README.txt

 Since each digit is simply a node in our linked list we may use files with numbers thousands of digits long!

-Once both linked lists are build it will call the SumP function which will perform the summing procedure and return a pointer to a singly linked list which is the result of addition.
+Once both linked lists are build it will call the SumP function which will perform the summing procedure, and return a pointer to a singly linked list which is the result of addition of p1 & p2.